afvanwoudenberg/checkers/README.md

-# checkers
+# Checkers
-A checkers game in Java
+A checkers game in Java.